mikeccheung/IRRF/README.md

 [Spoonacular API](https://spoonacular.com/food-api/docs/)

 ## Tests
-Test_ingredients_module - tests with positive, negative, and null inputs Test_inputToList_module - ensures the ingredients list is in the accepted format and returns the input as a list Test_getRecipeByIngredients_module -
+- Test_ingredients_module - tests with positive, negative, and null inputs
+- Test_inputToList_module - ensures the ingredients list is in the accepted format and returns the input as a list
+- Test_getRecipeByIngredients_module - checks for a valid response code using your API key

 ## How to use?
 1. Input ingredients you have on hand in the format AAA, BBB, CCC (ie. apples, butter, cheese).
-2. If you accept the recipe, it will add the recipe to your Recipe List and the missing ingredients to your Shopping List.
-3. If you reject the recipe, the Recipe Finder will look for another recipe for you.
+2. The Recipe Finder will look up a recipe using as many of your ingredients as possible and display it for you.
+If you accept the recipe, it will be added to your Recipe List and the missing ingredients will be added to your Shopping List.
+If you reject the recipe, the Recipe Finder will look for another recipe for you.
-4. Once you are done adding recipes to your list, the Recipe Finder will print out your Recipe List and Shopping List.
+3. Once you are done adding recipes to your list, the Recipe Finder will print out your Recipe List and Shopping List.

 ## Known Problems/Bugs
 - Rejecting recipe does not properly display a new recipe